 BIOS setting Meaning Setting options Effect Boot logo Displays a boot logo while the Mobile Disabled No boot logo displayed during booting.
 Panel is starting.
 Enabled A B&R boot logo is displayed during booting as long as a bitmap created by a user has not been added.
 Boot message timeout Defines the duration of the "Press DEL for Setup" message on the display and how 0 No waiting. much time the user has to change to the BIOS configuration.
 Can be resumed before the timeout expires by pressing any button.
 1-65535 [milliseconds] The system waits for the manually set value in milliseconds and then resumes the boot procedure.
 Summary screen Displays information about BIOS, VGA, VSA versions, devices found, etc. Enabled Shows the summary screen.
 Disabled Hides the summary screen.
-Summary screen Defines how long the summary screen is displayed.
+Summary screen timeout Defines how long the summary screen is displayed.
 Can be resumed before the timeout expires by pressing any button.
-0 No waiting. timeout 1-65535 [milliseconds] The manually set value in milliseconds that must pass.
-Boot up NumLock Defines the status of an existing numeric keypad when the system is booted.
-On Enables the numeric keypad. status Off Disables the numeric keypad.
+0 No waiting.
+1-65535 [milliseconds] The manually set value in milliseconds that must pass.
+Boot up NumLock On Enables the numeric keypad. status Off Disables the numeric keypad.
 Clear memory After starting, the BIOS automatically clears the entire main memory.
-Enabled The entire main memory is cleared.
-This makes sense, e.g. when the system to be booted requires initialized main memory when Information: booting.
+Information: Enabled The entire main memory is cleared.
+This makes sense, e.g. when the system to be booted requires initialized main memory when booting.
 Clearing e.g. 256 MB RAM takes approximately 3 seconds.
 Disabled Disables this function.
 Cache enable The processor has a 16 kB fast L1 cache.
-The data for fast access is provided in this memory.
-Enabled Recurring commands are processed in the fast L1 cache.
+The data for fast access is provided in this Enabled Recurring commands are processed in the fast L1 cache. memory.
 Disabled Disables this function.